section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/index.md

 - An already set up account on [Firebase](https://firebase.google.com/).

 ### Creating and configuring a firebase project
 Ensure that you have logged in on [Firebase](https://firebase.google.com/).
-Head over to [Firebase console](https://console.firebase.google.com/) and add a new Firebase project, name it `React Native Todo App`
+Head over to [Firebase console](https://console.firebase.google.com/) and add a new Firebase project, name it `React Native Todo App`.

 ![add-a-new-project](/engineering-education/firebase-nine-and-above-with-react-native/add-a-new-project.png)

 Once the project is set and ready, click Continue.
 You will be redirected to the console of that newly created project.
 React Native is cross-platform.
-It supports both Ios and Android.
+It supports both iOS and Android.
 Depending on the device you are building on, click on its icon to add Firebase to the application.

 Register the application package name or the Apple bundle ID on the resulting section to build for Ios.
 Then click the Register app.

 ![application-registration](/engineering-education/firebase-nine-and-above-with-react-native/application-registration.png)

 Then Download the `google-services.json` configuration file provided for the created application.
 Click Next to add the Firebase SDK.
 We are going to install it using NPM.

-So you can now head over to the project console.
+You can now head over to the project console.
 We will be using the Firebase Firestore database.
 Create a cloud Firestore database and select start in test mode.

 ![cloud-firestore](/engineering-education/firebase-nine-and-above-with-react-native/cloud-firestore.png)